Noxdor/Noxdor/README.md

 ### Hi dear visitor!

-I am happy you have a look at my profile.
+I am happy you are having a look at my profile.
 A few things about me:

 🔭 I’m currently working at @PropTechTools